 - Taxes: Governments should have the tax revenue they need to fund educated, safe, healthy and clean communities – the same communities in which we live and work.
 And, we can all agree those taxes should be as fair and equitable as possible.
 That’s why we support low-rated and broad-based consumption taxes, such as sales taxes, as a means for governments to collect revenue.
 But we continue to oppose taxes that single out beverages.
 We believe there are more effective ways to address obesity and address the budget needs of governments across the country.
 When it comes to corporate taxes, The Coca-Cola Company and our affiliates are compliant taxpayers in every country where we operate.
 We pay significant amounts of taxes, including corporate income taxes, payroll and employment taxes, and various sales and property taxes in more than 200 countries around the world.

 Oversight and Compliance: We act responsibly in all of our political activities – as detailed below.
 Our Chief Public Affairs, Communications and Sustainability Officer oversees our activities.
-But we also go a step further, ensuring that the PPSC (Public Policy and Sustainability Committee) of our Board of Directors has complete visibility into all of our activities and actively reviews them.
+But we also go a step further, ensuring that the ESG & PPC (ESG and Public Policy Committee) of our Board of Directors has complete visibility into all of our activities and actively reviews them.
 As with other public companies, our Board has ultimate oversight of our operations and performance.

 Political contributions, public policy advocacy and trade association memberships in the United States are governed as follows:

 Legal Compliance: Our political contributions and those of our affiliated Political Action Committees (PACs) are executed in compliance with all applicable U.S. laws, regulations and corresponding legal reporting requirements.
 To ensure compliance, as well as consistency, senior government relations leaders and senior legal counsel review and approve political contributions.